Thechiefpotatopeeler/school-text-adventure/README.md

 # school-text-adventure
-A text adventure engine for a school projecy
+A text adventure engine for a school project